apache/accumulo-website/_docs-2-0/getting-started/table_configuration.md

 The assignment of Column Families to Locality Groups can be changed at any time.
-The physical movement of column families into their new locality groups takes place via the periodic Major Compaction process that takes place continuously in the background.
-Major Compaction can also be scheduled to take place immediately through the shell:
+The physical movement of column families into their new locality groups takes place via the periodic [major compaction](#compaction) process that takes place continuously in the background or manually using the `compact` command in the shell.

-    user@myinstance mytable> compact -t mytable

-If needed, the compaction can be canceled using `compact --cancel -t mytable`.

 ## Constraints